Exchangeable pairs, switchings, and random regular graphs: Eigenvalue fluctuations of random regular graphs

 If a walk on a graph begins and ends at the same vertex, we call it \emph{closed}.
 We call a walk on a graph \emph{non-backtracking} if it never follows an edge and immediately follows that same edge backwards.
 Non-backtracking walks are also known as irreducible.

-Consider a closed non-backtracking walk, and suppose that its last step is anything other than the reverse of its first step (i.e., the walk does not look like the one given in Figure~\ref{fig:cnbw}).
+Consider a closed non-backtracking walk, and suppose that its last step is anything other than the reverse of its first step (that is, the walk does not look like the one given in Figure~\ref{fig:cnbw}).
 Then we call it a \emph{cyclically non-backtracking walk}.
 These walks occasionally go by the name strongly irreducible.

 Let $G_n$ be a random $d$-regular graph on $n$ vertices from the uniform model, and let $\Cy[n]{k}$ be the number of cycles of length $k$ in $G_n$.
 We define the random variable $\CNBW[n]{k}$ to be the number of cyclically non-backtracking walks of length $k$ in $G_n$.
 Define $(\Cy{k},\, k\geq 3)$ to be independent Poisson random variables, with $\Cy{k}$ having mean $\lambda_k=(d-1)^k/2k$.
 It will be convenient to define $\Cy{1}$, $\Cy{2}$, $\Cy[n]{1}$, and $\Cy[n]{2}$ as zero.